Central Military Commission (China): History

+In 1925, the CCP's Central Military Department, was renamed the Central Military Commission.
+It was first led by Zhang Guotao who was replaced by Zhou Enlai in 1926 as head of the CMC.
+At the time of the First United Front, the CMC was not a unified military command structure but was more of an administrative liaison with other armed communist groups.

-The party military committee dates back to October 1925, and while operating under various degrees of authority and responsibility, was consistently named the CCP Central Military Commission.
-Among Western commentators, "Affairs" is frequently dropped from the title.
-As a commission, it ranks higher in the party hierarchy than departments such as the Organization or United Front Departments.
-In 1937 the CCP Central Revolutionary Military Commission was created after the Chinese Soviet Republic's Chinese Red Army were integrated into the Kuomintang's army for the anti-Japanese war, and it later evolved into the Central Military Commission after the 7th National Congress of the Chinese Communist Party in 1945.
+As a commission, the CMC ranks higher in the party hierarchy than departments such as the Organization or United Front Departments.
+In 1937, the CCP Central Revolutionary Military Commission was created after the Chinese Soviet Republic's Chinese Red Army were integrated into the Kuomintang's army in the Second Sino-Japanese War, and it later evolved into the Central Military Commission after the 7th National Congress of the Chinese Communist Party in 1945.
 In this period, the committee was always chaired by Mao Zedong.

+People's Republic of China

-In the September 1949 reorganization, military leadership was transferred to a government body, the People's Revolutionary Military Commission of the Central People's Government.
-The final coexistence of two military committees was set in 1954, as the CCP Central Military Commission was re-established, while state military authority rested into a National Defense Council chaired by the Chairman of China in keeping with the 1954 Constitution.
+After the proclamation of the People's Republic of China on 1 October 1949, military leadership was transferred to a government body, the People's Revolutionary Military Commission of the Central People's Government.
+During this period, there was no separate supreme military leadership organ of the CCP.
+In 1954, the CCP Central Military Commission was re-established, while state military authority was transferred to the National Defense Commission chaired by the Chairman of China with the adoption of the 1954 constitution.

 As Mao Zedong was also the Chairman of the Chinese Communist Party and led military affairs as a whole, the CMC and NDC's day-to-day work was carried out by its first-ranking vice-chairman, a post which was occupied by Lin Biao until his death in 1971, then by Ye Jianying.
 As a consequence of the Cultural Revolution, the Party CMC became the sole military overseeing body, and the National Defence Council was abolished in 1975.

-Deng Xiaoping's efforts to institutionally separate the CCP and the state led to the establishment of today's State CMC, which was created in 1982 by the constitution of the People's Republic of China in order to formalize the role of the military within the government structure.
+Deng Xiaoping's efforts to institutionally separate the CCP and the state led to the establishment of today's State CMC, which was created in 1982 by the state constitution in order to formalize the role of the military within the government structure.
 Both the National Defense Commission and State CMC have been described as 'consultative' bodies.
 Contrarily to the National Defense Council, however, the party and state CMCs are almost identical in leadership, composition, and powers.

 After the United States bombing of the Chinese embassy in Belgrade during the NATO bombing of Yugoslavia, Jiang Zemin instructed the CMC to strengthen the PLA.
 The CMC began a broad effort to reform its doctrine, operations, and equipment in anticipation of what Chinese leadership expected would be an increasingly hostile United States.